Code-Institute-Submissions/milestone2-data_dashboard/README.md

 - The code for the percentages for the Mode of travel pie chart was adapted from the Dc.js library found here.  https://github.com/dc-js/dc.js/blob/master/web/examples/pie.html

 - I tweaked the scrolling back to top button for my reset button.
 The original code was can be found here. https://www.w3schools.com/howto/howto_js_scroll_to_top.asp

+- The data set is from the Mayor of London's website - https://data.london.gov.uk/dataset/number-international-visitors-london

 #### Media: